jayc3-3/JOS/README.md

 #### USB:
 1. Download 'JOSusb.zip' from "releases"

-2. Unzip the .zip file into a FAT32 formatted USB
+2. Unzip the contents of the .zip file onto a FAT32 formatted USB

 3. Launch using your systems boot manager

-#### CDROM:
+#### ISO:
 1. Download latest .iso from "releases"

-2. Burn .iso to a CDROM
+2. Flash to USB drive or burn onto CDROM

 3. Launch using your systems boot manager